afroguy16/booking/README.md

 Since the API sends all the data, the call to the endpoint is only made once.
 In a real scenario, the data would be paginated on the Backend so this won't be needed.
 Also there would be a call to the backend once booking is successful.

 ## Tradeoffs
-- Mentor ID is hard-coded as a dynamic selection isn't part of the project
+- Mentor ID is hard-coded as a dynamic mentor selection isn't part of the project
-- UX can be grately improved.
-Not fully optimized for mobile.
+- UX can be improved.
+It is not fully optimized for mobile.
-- The hook and its utilities weren't tested
+- The hook and its utilities do not have unit test.
 - An expensive function was called during data transformation.
 The right place to do this is on input sanitization so there won't be any loop needed.
 - Booking submission was used as a substitute for a real POST booking endpoint
 - Timezone wasn't considered in the implementation.
 The suggested place to do this would be on the backend so it's consistent accross all clients